koitu/dotfiles/vim/README.md

 :Exp - open vim file explorer
 :Sex - split horizontally and open file explorer on top :Vex - split vertically and open file explorer on left

+in debian highly suggest installing vim-tex for utilsnips support (vim needs to be compiled with python support)